gvrocksnow/gvrocksnow-PixelArt-Upscaler/README.md

 # OPTIONS

-- **Output suffix** : Appends this string to the output file name.
+- **Output Suffix** : Appends this string to the output file name.
-- **Remove extra lines** : Removes extra lines when generating outlines.
+- **Remove Extra Lines** : Removes extra lines when generating outlines.
-- **Fill gaps** : Fill blocks surrounded by outlines.
+- **Fill Gaps** : Fill blocks surrounded by outlines.
-- **Try fixing artifacts** : Experimental feature to fix artifacts when generating outlines.
+- **Try Fixing Artifacts** : Experimental feature to fix artifacts when generating outlines.
 Recommended to leave this off.
 - **Fill Colors** : Fills the outlines with colors.
 - **Interpolate Fill Colors** : Interpolates the fill colors from the previous step.
 - **Interpolation Order** : Specifies whether dark colors are drawn on top of light colors or vice versa.
 Can be set to "light colors over dark" if the reverse order is needed.